Create vibrant mandala art with this simple leaf printing technique!

 You might also like our DIY nature craft construction kit

-Whilst I’ve themed this activity as an Autumn or Fall art idea, it’s perfect for Sprint or Summer too.
-It doesn’t matter what colour the leaves you are printing with are so long as they are tot too dry and crumbly.
+Whilst I’ve themed this activity as an Autumn or Fall art idea, it’s perfect for Spring or Summer too.
+It doesn’t matter what colour the leaves you are printing with are so long as they are not too dry and crumbly.

-Before you make your mandala art you’ll need to head outdoors into nature to find your leaves – physically going outside and collecting the them is one of the best parts!
+Before you make your mandala art you’ll need to head outdoors into nature to find your leaves – this is a great excuse to take the kids for a walk to the park!

 I miss the days when my kids would dawdle along picking up interesting-looking sticks, rocks and leaves to bring home.
-For this activity I had to collect some all by myself one morning after walking the girls to school, and it just doesn’t feel the same.
+For this activity I had to pick some up off the ground all by myself one morning after walking the girls to school, and it just doesn’t feel the same.
 Boo-hoo!

 You will need:

 • Bright coloured scrapbook paper, I’ve used card stock.
-Here is a link to a nice selection of colours, although it doesn’t appear to have the nice textured affect of the paper above
+Here is a nice selection of colours, although it doesn’t appear to have the textured affect of the paper above which I really like

 • Acrylic paint – this paint is good for gaining a bright, opaque colour against the equally-bright background.
 Poster paints or a good quality kids paint would also work well.